alex-calderwood/portfolio/bio.md

 I am interested in creative technology, journalism, ethics, and applied natural language processing.

+I am currently a technical consultant for for company Production Pro, for which I work on film / theatre script analysis and NLP.
+I am Staff Writer at Columbia University's Brown Institute for Media Innovation.
+I am also a TA / researcher in the Computer Science Department.

 # Education

 _Columbia University (2017 - 2019)_